EGO-Tech/starbase-ships/tugger/README.md

 TIP: You can craft your own crates, generators (T2) and triangle thruster components (T2) to reduce assembly cost.

 ## Download Blueprint

-**NOTE: The upcoming heat mechanics game update will break this ship, it is recommended to wait for the update and an updated blueprint before downloading.**

 The blueprint file is available in the `blueprints` folder [here](https://github.com/vinteo/starbase-ships/raw/main/tugger/blueprints/tugger.fbe).